 Hawley Construction Company, established in 1969, is also locally based and takes a hands-on approach.
-The firm's principals work directly on the project and their location makes them conveniently accessible for meetings, town forums, and to be on-site.
+The firm's principals work directly on the project, and their location makes them conveniently accessible for meetings, town forums, and on-site visits.

 Additionally, Hawley successfully worked with the Town of Sherman on Mallory Town Hall, Sherman Playhouse and at the Public Works Facility.